 We have four bedrooms to remodel in our beach house.
 To get started it really helps to look back at some of my previous bedrooms remodel ideas.

-I am preparing to remodel a bedroom in our home and I thought it would be helpful to share tips on how to remodel a bedroom.
+I am preparing to remodel four bedrooms in our beach house and I thought it would be helpful to share tips on how to remodel a bedroom.

-I have remodeled six bedrooms in the last few years.
+Believe it or not, I have remodeled seven bedrooms in the last few years.

-Two are master bedrooms and the other four are king and double queen bedrooms.
+Two are master bedrooms and the other five are king and double queen bedrooms.

 This is the master bedroom I designed in our home in Waco.
 It’s my favorite of the two.
 I added the bedroom to the back of the house and I love how it came out.

 I love the beds in this room.

 I loved adding the board and batten on the walls of this bedroom!

 The Stikwood wall in our third-floor bedroom was very easy to install.
 See the detailed wood wall behind the bed?